 Orchids will only bloom with adequate amounts of light.
 Direct sunlight may burn leaves and blossoms, plenty of bright indirect light is preferred.

-Try setting your orchids in an east or south facing windows.
+Try setting your orchids in a south or east-facing windows.
 If you don’t have those, you can alway use artificial light such as a grow light.

 By observing leaf color you may be able to determine your plant’s light needs and preferences.
 Bright green leaves are the sign of a healthy and happy plant.
 Dark green leaves indicate it’s not getting enough light.
 And yellow or red leaves mean your plant is getting too much light.

 If this is the case move your orchid to an area with less light exposure.
 Or, use a sheer curtain or blind to filter the bright light.
 This will simulate it’s natural habitat and the canopy under which orchids typically grow in their natural tropical environment.

 Keeping roots aerated is another effective way to replicate natural growing conditions for your orchids.
 They should never be planted in common potting soil.
 The roots would soon be smothered, suffocated or drowned.